netboxlabs/netbox-proxmox-automation/docs/usage.md

 ## What this implementation *is not*

-`netbox-proxmox-automation` is not currently a NetBox plugin, but this may change.
+`netbox-proxmox-automation` is not a NetBox plugin, and future aspirations of this implementation will employ [custom objects](https://github.com/netboxlabs/netbox-custom-objects).

 [ProxBox](https://github.com/netdevopsbr/netbox-proxbox) is a neat implementation of pulling information from Proxmox into NetBox.
 ProxBox has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-automation`.